 • Both county Farm Bureaus and state Farm Bureaus in the same state are eligible to apply.
 Each county Farm Bureau may submit only one application for a county project.
 Each state Farm Bureau may submit only one application for a statewide project in addition to any county projects (one per county).

-• By submitting county applications, the state is verifying that the request originates with a county Farm Bureau.
+• By submitting county applications, the state verifies that the request originates with a county Farm Bureau.

 • Grant payments can be made only to a state or county Farm Bureau.
 Payments cannot be made to individuals or to other organizations.